 - Project management

-There are many CRM platforms that you can benefit from, such as HubSpot, Salesforce, and Zoho.
-Each one comes with its own added features and advantages, so research which has the most use for your specific needs.
+You can benefit from many CRM platforms, such as HubSpot, Salesforce, and Zoho.
+Each one comes with its own added features and advantages, so research which is most useful for your specific needs.

 2. Protect your company’s information